Aortic Dissection Repair

 What is an aortic dissection?

-the aorta.
+(aorta).
 The aorta sends blood from your heart to the rest of your body.
-A tear
+A tear causes

-causes blood to get in between the aorta’s 3 layers.
-This reduces the amount of oxygen
+blood to get in between the aorta’s 3 layers.
+This reduces the amount of oxygen and

 Aortic dissection is a medical emergency.
 Early diagnosis and treatment are important.

 Over time, the tear can affect your brain, lungs, arms, legs, and heart.
 This depends

 on where along your aorta the tear occurs.
 Treatment also depends on where the tear

 is located.
 You will need surgery if the tear is on the ascending aorta.
 This is the

 part of the aorta that goes up through your chest toward your head.

 Things that make it more likely to have an aortic dissection include: